ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ams/pa.md

     ```console
     streamline-cli -pa <options> my_capture.apc
     ```
-    The available options are documented in the [Performance Advisor User Guide](https://developer.arm.com/documentation/102009/latest/Command-line-options/The-pa-command), else can be seen with:
+    The available options are documented in the [Performance Advisor User Guide](https://developer.arm.com/documentation/102009/latest/Command-line-options/The-pa-command).
+Alternatively, they can be displayed with:
     ```console
     streamline-cli -pa -h
     ```